Multimode NOON-state generation with ultracold atoms via geodesic counterdiabatic driving: Bose-Hubbard model in the self-trapping regime

 where $\mathcal{E}=\mathcal{E}(U,J)$, $\Tilde{\mathcal{E}} = \Tilde{\mathcal{E}}(U,J)$, $\mathcal{N} = N + \delta N(U,J)$ and $\mathcal{J} = \mathcal{J}(U,J)$ are obtained using perturbation theory for $NU/J \gg 1$.
 The method employed in the Supplemental Material of \cite{Dengis25} provides the derivation of these parameters through the perturbative solution of the time-independent Schrödinger equation.
 It is possible to visualize this approach by directly analyzing the probabilities associated with the particles following different paths within the Hilbert space.
 Assuming that all particles are initially located in the central well, we can determine the various trajectories that the state of the system may take (see Fig. \ref{diag}).
 For an arbitrary number of $L$ external sites, their expressions at the 4th order of perturbation theory following this approach are fully determined as:

 Hamiltonian (\ref{Hred}) faithfully reproduces the effective two-level dynamics of the full Bose-Hubbard Hamiltonian in the self-trapping regime.
 The system reduction provides valuable insights into the structure of the gap created between the states $\vert N;0,0,...\rangle$ and $\vert \text{L-NOON}\rangle \equiv (\vert 0;N,0,...\rangle + \vert 0;0,N,...\rangle + ...)/\sqrt{L}$.
 In particular, the evolution of the spectrum of $H_{\text{red}}$ is fully determined, and the minimum separation between the two energy levels, corresponding to the minimal gap, is $2\sqrt{L}\vert\mathcal{J}\vert$.
 In Fig.~2(c) the validity of the approximation is verified for $ L=3$, $U=20J$ and up to $N=10$, where the top four energies of the Bose-Hubbard Hamiltonian (\ref{BHM}) are compared with the eigenvalues of the reduced Hamiltonian (\ref{Hred}).
+A complementary verification is yielded in Appendix A, where the next order in perturbation theory is calculated.
 The goal now is to exploit this gap to induce entanglement between the states via the adiabatic theorem.